Horizon-42/waterfowl_detect/Assigment1.md

 </p>

 ### The Weaknesses
-UAV-Based Thermal Imageries is took from far distance, so the targets we want to detect is very small in the images.
+UAV-Based Thermal Imageries are taken from far distance, so the targets we want to detect are very small in the images.
 ## Visualization and Error Analysis
 ### Result on test orhomosaic image
+### Result on test orthomosaic image
 ![alt text](image.png)
 ### Result on random validation image
 ![alt text](results/for_val_images/result_val.png)
-### Error Visulization
+### Error Visualization
 ![alt text](results/for_val_images/result_val_10.png)